 - GMOs, pesticides (including glyphosate), and other chemicals

-We can clearly see that diet and lifestyle have a heck of a lot to do with the health of your gut.
+We can clearly see that diet and lifestyle have a lot to do with the health of your gut.
 What you eat, and what you do, can either feed your gut and keep it healthy, or starve it of essential nutrients, damage your digestive system, and contribute to chronic disease.

 The Importance of the Microbiome